AustralianSynchrotron/sinspect/README.rst

 SinSPECt: A data browser for exploring Soft X-Ray Spectra
 =========================================================

-SinSPECt (Soft x-ray spectrum INSPECTor) is a BSD-licensed data explorer for the Soft X-Ray spectroscopy data.
+SinSPECt (Soft x-ray spectrum inSPECTor) is a BSD-licensed data explorer for Soft X-Ray spectroscopy data stored in the SPECS XML format.

 Features
 --------
+Reads SPECS XML format files saved from SpecsLab2 Graphical exploration of data regions.
+Exports columnar ASCII with choice of delimiter and optional headers.
+Supports normalisation of data to internally available data channels.

 Requirements
 ------------